 The story of Oaklands Mansion is one of determination and survival.
 Just prior to the Civil War, Oaklands was a working farm and its centerpiece was a grand Italianate mansion.
 Built for the Maney family, it was one of the most elegant homes in middle Tennessee.
 Oaklands was occupied by both armies during the Civil War, and at war’s end, it survived.
 Reduced to near destruction by the 1950s, the once grand house was destined for demolition.
 It was saved and preserved by the Oaklands Association and today, it stands as a testament to the power of perseverance.

-A historic treasure set on 168 serene acres in the heart of Smyrna, Tennessee, this Greek Revival home is one of the top cultural and historic attractions in Middle Tennessee.
+A historic treasure set on 168 serene acres in the heart of Smyrna, Tennessee, the Sam Davis Home is a Greek Revival home is one of the top cultural and historic attractions in Middle Tennessee.
 Through exhibits and living history events, this museum makes learning about the past interactive and engaging.

 Take in a live theater or musical production, and enjoy the art exhibits at the Center for the Arts.
 You can catch performances of musicals like “Footloose,” “The Wiz,” or “The Secret Garden.”
 No matter the season, the Center always has something fun, so don’t miss this hotspot of local talent and entertainment in this Murfreesboro community theater.